University unveils new plan for fossil fuel investments

 The plans have been agreed the Investments Committee and are now subject to approval by the University Council, which meets in July.

-Reading already has an ambitious long-term commitment to reduce its own carbon footprint across all its campuses, investing £3.1m since 2011 to cut carbon emissions by more than a third.
-The University is on target to achieve this within the next 12 months.
+These measures build upon our ambitious long-term commitment to reduce our carbon footprint across all our campuses.
+Since 2011, we have invested £3.1 million into measures to cut down our carbon emissions by more than a third- we’re currently on target to achieve this within the next 12 months.